Language selection

 Disposal

-Malahat Nation Salish Sea, BC The Malahat Nation Ghost Gear Initiative aimed to mitigate the ecological impacts of derelict fishing gear in the Salish Sea and provide knowledge to local Indigenous and fishing communities.
-This project focused on refining methods for gear surveys and retrieval, with efforts focused in the deep waters of Malahat traditional marine territory.
-The project is now complete.
+Malahat Nation Salish Sea, BC The Malahat Nation Ghost Gear Initiative mitigated the ecological impacts of derelict fishing gear in the Salish Sea and provided knowledge to local Indigenous and fishing communities.
+This project focused on refining methods for gear surveys and retrieval, with efforts focused on the deep waters of Malahat traditional marine territory.
+This project is complete.

 *Malahat received a lump sum of $336,750.00 for three years (2021-2024).